 Morrison & Co Infrastructure Management Limited ('MCIM') is the management company for the Company and receives management fees in accordance with the applicable management agreement.
 MCIM is owned by H.R.L.
 Morrison & Co Group Limited Partnership ('MCO').
 Mr M Bogoievski is a director of Infratil and is a director and Chief Executive Officer of MCO.
 Entities associated with Mr Bogoievski also have beneficial interests in MCO.

+Note 9 identifies significant entities in which the Company has an interest.
+All of these are related parties of the Company.
 The Company has the following significant loans and investments to/from/in its subsidiaries: